 “This is about 2.8 miles from a property that I own, and I’m very familiar with this site,” Wood said during the meeting.
 “I appreciate the efforts that staff went through on some of the mitigation issues, particularly during the construction period that were of greatest concern to the residents in that area.”

-ExxonMobil's Golden Pass LNG project will provide 2.7 Bcf/d of peak day sendout capacity and 975,000 metric tons of LNG storage.
-It will include 43-mile and 77-mile pipelines to intrastate and interstate pipelines in the area as well as a two-mile pipeline to ExxonMobil's Beaumont refinery.
-ExxonMobil has a 25-year gas supply agreement with Qatar Petroleum that will begin once the terminal is in service in late 2008 or early 2009 (see NGI, June 6).
+ExxonMobil’s Golden Pass LNG project will provide 2.7 Bcf/d of peak day sendout capacity and 975,000 metric tons of LNG storage.
+It will include 43-mile and 77-mile pipeline connections to intrastate and interstate pipelines in the area as well as a two-mile pipeline to ExxonMobil’s Beaumont refinery.
+ExxonMobil as a 25-year gas supply agreement with Qatar Petroleum that will begin once the terminal is in service in late 2008 or early 2009.